david4096/huggingface-rdf/README.md

 `huggingface_rdf` is a Python tool that generates RDF (Resource Description Framework) data from datasets available on Hugging Face.
 This tool enables researchers and developers to convert data into a machine-readable format for enhanced querying and data analysis.

+This is made possible due to an effort to align to the [MLCommons Croissant](https://github.com/mlcommons/croissant) schema, which HF and others conform to.

 ## Features

 - Fetch datasets from Hugging Face.